IgnominiousHam/radiantrat/README.md

    ```

 2. **Configure Device:**

+   If using as node, ensure that hub IP in ratnode.sh is correct.

    Run ratsetup.sh to configure your device as a node (device doing the detecting) or hub (device seeing and mapping the nodes):